Places and regions along the Baltic coast offer exceptional sights for everyone. Whether you are looking

 Find some old s ships converted into museums while others are still in use.
 Gigantic cruise ships sail across the Baltic Sea calling at a number of harbours on their way.
 The grand comfort and equipment of these liners offers a memorable holiday out on the sea.

 Many famous people were born along the Baltic, lived or worked here.
-For example Heinrich Mann, Guenter Grass, Kempowski, Lilienthal and Eckener left uncounted evidence of their work.
+For example Heinrich Mann, Guenter Grass, Walter Kempowski, Otto Lilienthal and Hugo Eckener left uncounted evidence of their work.

 (alle Angaben ohne Gewähr, Änderungen vorbehalten)